 Treating the Inflammation of Asthma

-Direct anti-inflammatory medications include corticosteroids (inhaled and oral).
-Other controller medications that will be discussed here are mast cell stabilizers and leukotriene modifier medications.
-Although not true “anti-inflammatory” medications, they work with corticosteroids to augment the anti-inflammatory action.
+Anti-inflammatory medications are one of the most important treatment options for people with asthma.
+Inflammation causes the inner lining of the airways to swell and mucus to be produced.
+It makes the airways more sensitive to asthma triggers.
+Anti-inflammatory medicines help to stop this process and prevent asthma attacks.
+Direct anti-inflammatory medications include corticosteroids (inhaled and systemic.
+Other controller medications that will be discussed here are mast cell stabilizers and leukotriene modifiers.
+Although not true "anti-inflammatory" medications, they work with corticosteroids to enhance the anti-inflammatory action.

 Inhaled corticosteroids include:

-- Fluticasone (Flovent® HFA; Advair® – combination fluticasone and salmeterol -a long acting beta agonist)
+- Fluticasone (Flovent® HFA; Advair® HFA and diskus – combination fluticasone and salmeterol -a long-acting beta agonist)

 Systemic corticosteroids are used to treat severe asthma episodes.
-These medications are used with other medications to either control sudden and severe asthma attacks or to treat long-term, hard-to-control asthma.
+They are medicines in pill or liquid form that are swallowed (oral), or liquids that are given through a vein (intravenous).
+These medications are used with other medications to either control sudden and severe asthma attacks, or to treat long-term, hard-to-control asthma.

 Systemic steroids take 3 hours to begin working and work best after 6 to 12 hours.
-Sometimes corticosteroids are taken in high doses for a few days (called a steroid burst).
-They may also be given in a low dose daily or every other day for long-term control.
+Sometimes corticosteroids are taken in high doses for a few days (steroid burst) or in decreasing doses over time (steroid taper).
+They may also be given in a low dose daily, or every other day for long-term control.

 Systemic steroids include: